Healthy Italian Cooking at Home

 Directions:

 Cut the fish into 1-inch cubes.
-Put the fish in a glass bowl, pour the liqueur over it, cover it with plastic wrap, and chill it for an hour in the refrigerator, giving the bowl a shake every now and again.
+Put the fish in a glass bowl, pour the orange juice over it, cover it with plastic wrap, and chill it for an hour in the refrigerator, giving the bowl a shake every now and again.

 While the fish is marinating, heat your grill.